-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST Proceed to here if this step fails NOTE: Refer to the [6] for a complete description of flows CM1- CM И10.
-CM1 As defined in the DOCSIS 1.1 specified registration sequence, the client device begins device registration by having the cable modem component send a broadcast DHCP discover message.
-Initial MUST Step in Sequence Per DOCSIS This message includes Option code 60 (Vendor Specific Option) in the format "docsis1.1:xxxxxxx".
+Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST Proceed to here if this step fails NOTE: NOTE: Refer to the [6] for a complete description of flows CM1- CM10.
+CM1 As defined in the DOCSIS specified registration sequence, the client device begins device registration by having the cable modem component send a broadcast DHCP discover message.
+Initial MUST Step in Sequence Per DOCSIS This message includes Option code 60 (Vendor Specific Option) in the format "docsisy.z::xxxxxxx", where y.z is the DOCSIS version supported by the eCM".
 This message MUST request Option 122 in Option 55, the request parameter list.
 The remainder of this message MUST conform to the DHCP discover data as defined in the DOCSIS 1.1 specification.
 CM2 The DOCSIS DHCP Server, if it has been configured to support MTA devices, MUST include Option Code 122 with sub-option 1 and, possibly, sub-option 2 as per section 8.1.
-If it is configured to prevent the MTA portion of the device from provisioning, then sub-option 1 in Option Code 122 MUST be set to 0.0.0.0.
+If it is configured to prevent the MTA portion of the device from provisioning, then sub-option 1 in Option Code 122 MUST contain a DHCP server address of value 0.0.0.0.
 CM2 MUST occur after CM1 Completion Per DOCSIS DOCSIS DHCP Servers without any prior knowledge of MTA devices MAY respond with DHCP OFFERS without including option 122.
 CM3 Upon receiving a DHCP OFFER, the CM MUST check for the requested option 122.
 If it is not present then it MUST retry the DHCP DISCOVER process (CM1) exponentially for 3 attempts (e.g. 2, 4, 8 second intervals).
 Upon failing to receive any DHCP OFFER with option 122 after the exponential retry mechanism it MUST consider OFFERs without option code 122 and accept one of them as per the DHCP specification [1].
 CM3 MUST occur after CM2 Completion Per DOCSIS The client device (CM) MUST then send a DHCP REQUEST broadcast message to the DHCP server whose OFFER is accepted as specified in the DHCP specification [1].
 CM4 The DHCP server sends the client device cable modem component a DHCP ACK message to confirm acceptance of the offered data.
 Upon receiving the DHCP ACK, the CM MUST check again for option 122.
 The absence of option 122 in the DHCP ACK message, that was accepted by the CM, implies that it MUST NOT initialize the embedded MTA.
 The presence of option 122 implies that it MUST initialize the MTA and pass suboption 1 and, possibly, suboption 2.
 CM4 MUST occur after CM3 Completion Per DOCSIS If the option content of this DHCP ACK differs with the preceding DHCP OFFER, the option content of this DHCP ACK MUST be treated as authoritative (per RFC 2131).